At a Glance

 ✨Show Your Passion for Psychology

 Make sure to express your enthusiasm for psychology and how it relates to the role.
-Share any relevant experiences or projects from your studies that demonstrate your commitment to understanding mental health and supporting individuals with additional needs.
+Share any relevant experiences or coursework that highlight your understanding of mental health and special educational needs.